PROTONMM/YR_0.3.1/README.md

 <span style="color:red">**WARNING: This project is intended for advanced users.
 It is meant for further expansion and modification.**</span>

+## Versions

+Two enclosure versions are provided: one as a kitchen radio with speakers, and another with an RCA output for connecting to an external amplifier.

 ### RCA Version

 <img src="images/w1.jpg">